louisisaacdiouf/PRACTICES/README.md

 # PRACTICES
-Here will be all my exercises for new languages learning
+Here I will store all my exercises for new languages learning.
+There will be some Go, Rust, JavaScript and other famous languages.
+So stay tuned for more content.